Gopher2016/Gopher2016.github.io/_posts/2019-04-22-example-content.md

 In order to accomplish this task a number of factors were considered in this analysis.
 Of the many potential factors influencing GDP, metrics considered in this analysis were those relating to global economics, government policies, public health, public education, and access to natural resources.

 The top 20 countries by GDP per capita (in USD) are shown in the graph below.
-The United States is 12th on this list with an 2018 GDP per capita of $62,606.
+The United States is 12th on this list with a 2018 GDP per capita of $62,606.
 The nations that top this list, and their respective GDP per capita, include Qatar ($130,475), Macau ($116,808) and Luxembourg ($106,704).

 ![Distribution](https://github.com/Gopher2016/Gopher2016.github.io/blob/master/images/Top_20_Countries_by_GDP.png?raw=true)